Beachside Holiday Bungalow, Port Eynon, Gower, UK

 The well known surfing beaches of Rhossili and Llangennith are a short distance away through stunning scenery.

 Gower is Britain's first designated area of outstanding natural beauty.
-The bungalow is situated on an exclusive park a two minute walk away from the beach and the Gower coastal path.
+The holiday bungalow is situated on an exclusive park a two minute walk away from the beach and the Gower coastal path.
 A similar distance away is the local public house and restaurant.
 An ideal base for your holiday, or why not enjoy the bungalow and the outstanding walks you can take throughout the Gower, with Many starting from Port Eynon itself.

-The bungalow has a front patio which overlooks Port Eynon bay, where breakfast can be taken whilst watching the sun come up.
+The holiday bungalow has a front patio which overlooks Port Eynon bay, where breakfast can be taken whilst watching the sun come up.
 The kitchen includes an American fridge/freezer, gas cooker, microwave, kettle and toaster with ample cutlery, crockery, pots and pans.

+The newley refurbished bathroom has a bath with a shower.
 Constant hot water is supplied by a combi boiler.

 |Size||Sleeps up to 6, 2 bedrooms|